Sequential Empirical Bayes method for filtering dynamic spatiotemporal processes: A methodology for online estimation and prediction

 In this section we present an empirical Bayes approach for the estimation of the range parameter $\phi$.
-Unlike the parameter $\theta=(\alpha,\beta,\sigma^2)$, it is not possible to include $\phi$ as an extra step in the Gibbs algorithm without sacrificing the online feature of the method since the sufficient statistics for the update of $\theta$ depend on $\phi$ and consequently they must be recomputed from time one at every update of $\phi$.
-Instead we adopt a novel empirical Bayes method in order to estimate $\phi$ similar in spirit to \cite{Doss}.
-Another argument in favor of the empirical Bayes approach instead of a full Bayesian approach is that it is unclear what is a suitable prior for $\phi$. \cite{BOS} discuss some objective priors in the case of Gaussian responses, however for non-Gaussian data these priors, and indeed any improper prior, results to an improper posterior for $\phi$ \citep{CMW}.
+Unlike the parameter $\theta=(\alpha,\beta,\sigma^2)$, it is not possible to include $\phi$ as an extra step in the Gibbs algorithm without sacrificing the online feature of the method since the sufficient quantities for the update of $\theta$ depend on $\phi$ and consequently they must be recomputed from time one at every update of $\phi$.
+Instead we adopt a novel empirical Bayes method in order to estimate $\phi$ in a way that is similar in spirit to \cite{Doss}.
+Another argument in favor of the empirical Bayes approach instead of a full Bayesian approach is that it is unclear how a suitable prior for $\phi$ should be chosen. \cite{BOS} discuss some objective priors in the case of Gaussian responses.
+However for non-Gaussian data these priors, and indeed any improper prior, result in an improper posterior for $\phi$ \citep{CMW}.
 When it comes to online inference, it is unclear how a fully Bayesian approach would be implemented.
-If a Monte-Carlo algorithm is used, the sufficient statistics will be computed for those $\phi$ values in the Monte-Carlo sample only.
-This restricts the $\phi$ values at subsequent times to only those which were sampled at all previous time points which is undesirable.
+If a Monte-Carlo algorithm is used, the sufficient quantities will be computed for those $\phi$ values in the Monte-Carlo sample only.
+This restricts the $\phi$ values at subsequent times to only those which were sampled at all previous time points, something that is undesirable.
 The goodness-of-fit of the empirical Bayes method for estimating the range parameter has been demonstrated in the case of the spatial-only model by \cite{roy16}.
-Extending it to an online version requires careful treatment of the sufficient statistics needed to compute the Bayes factors.
+Extending it to an online version requires careful treatment of the sufficient quantities needed to compute the Bayes factors.
 Theorem~\ref{thm:est_phi_via_PF} presents the main result of this section.
 The approach discussed below may be also viewed as equivalent to the maximum likelihood estimation for $\phi$ after integrating out the parameter $\theta$.

 We consider first the marginal density $p(\ybf_{1:t}|\phi)$ and define the estimator for $\phi$ at time $t$ given data $\ybf_{1:t}$ by

 where